EmilyB17/ganda-lab/README.md

 General working files for the Ganda Lab at The Pennsylvania State University.
 SOPs, other protocols, working data, and script tutorials should be stored here.
 Stand-alone projects should be stored in their own repository.
 Read below for a basic guide on familiarizing with Github and RStudio, as well as Ganda Lab-specific style protocols.

 Contents:
-1. Git started with Github (Git explanation for beginners)
+1. Git started with Github (for very beginners - skip this if you are already familiar with Git)
+2. Setting up GitHub with RStudio
-2. General best practices
+3. General best practices
 ---